From the looks of it, influencers have it pretty easy. They post pictures, make a little money, and get paid to do it all over again.

 ESSENCE: What’s next for your brand?

 TRACY: I’m working on a new collection of everyday pieces.
-My style is a little bit more comfortable and chic, so focusing on silhouettes and shapes.
+My style is a little bit more comfortable and chic, so, [I want to focus] on silhouettes and shapes.
 I’m just trying to share that with the world.
-I’m going to be doing a tour to different states.
-Continuing with the message and the mission of love, confidence, and representation.
+I’m going to be doing a tour to different states, continuing with the message and the mission of love, confidence, and representation.
 I really just want women to feel strong and understand how powerful and multifaceted we are.

 I am also working on a collaboration right now.
-I’m fusing my platform, Raven Tracy, and also what I’m doing with Body by Raven Tracy to even do it with other brands.
+I’m fusing my platform, Raven Tracy, and also what I’m doing with Body by Raven Tracy, to even do it with other brands.
 I’m working on a collaboration with True Religion.
-We’re doing a Jenny Jean which is made for curvy girls.
-Because we all know that jeans are the hardest for thick girls.
+We’re doing a Jenny Jean, which is made for curvy girls, because we all know that good jeans are the hardest [to find] for thick girls.
 You can’t get them over your hips.
 So, I created a jean that’s for us and a line that complements all silhouettes.

 “We begin to look at ourselves as a whole from the inside out, and first changing our thoughts.”